tribixbite/awesome/README.md

 *   [juanjoDiaz/serverless-plugin-warmup](https://github.com/juanjoDiaz/serverless-plugin-warmup) - Keep your lambdas warm during winter. ♨
 *   [middyjs/middy](https://github.com/middyjs/middy) - 🛵 The stylish Node.js middleware engine for AWS Lambda 🛵
 *   [pastelsky/bundlephobia](https://github.com/pastelsky/bundlephobia) - 🏋️ Find out the cost of adding a new frontend dependency to your project
-*   [Everduin94/better-commits](https://github.com/Everduin94/better-commits) - A CLI for creating better commits following the conventional commit guidelines.
-Written with Typescript | ZOD | Clack
+*   [Everduin94/better-commits](https://github.com/Everduin94/better-commits) - A CLI for creating better commits following the conventional commits specification
 *   [dadatom/midJourney-prompt-helper](https://github.com/dadatom/midJourney-prompt-helper) - MidJourney Prompt Helper website.
 Like: https://prompt.noonshot.com/
 *   [ZacharyFolk/midjourney-prompt-helper](https://github.com/ZacharyFolk/midjourney-prompt-helper) - A React app that helps generate prompts to use with MidJourney
 *   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.